Anoplophora glabripennis (Asian longhorned beetle)

 Risk of IntroductionTop of page

-It should also be noted that the host range has two elements: the species on which larvae can develop to maturity and the species on which adults do their maturation feeding.
-In China, the main hosts given are larval hosts.
-In North America, however, as the outbreak areas are recent, and subject to containment and eradication measures, it is not quite clear what is the natural host status of the various trees on which A. glabripennis has been recorded, as larvae or adults.
-Research is currently evaluating which species are most at risk from larval feeding.
-Bancroft et al. (2002), rearing larvae in freshly cut logs, ranked eight tree species in the following order for larval weight gain (from largest to smallest): Ulmus chinensis, Acer platanoides, Ulmus americana, Gleditsia triacaenthos, Acer saccharum, Quercus rubra, Fraxinus americana, Fraxinus pennsylvanica.
-Smith et al. (2002) found that adult survival and reproductive capacity were highest on Acer platanoides, than in turn on Acer rubrum and on Salix nigra.
-Ludwig et al. (2002) investigated oviposition under caged conditions, and insertion of first-instar larvae into potted trees as experimental methods for determining host potential; they showed that eggs are laid on, and larvae develop in, species which are not yet known to be hosts (e.g. Quercus rubra).
+Research has been evaluating which tree species are most at risk from larval feeding in the invaded range.
+Bancroft et al. (2002), rearing larvae in freshly cut logs, ranked eight tree species in the following order for larval weight gain (from largest to smallest): Ulmus chinensis [U. parvifolia], Acer platanoides, Ulmus americana, Gleditsia triacanthos, Acer saccharum, Quercus rubra, Fraxinus americana and Fraxinus pennsylvanica.
+Smith et al. (2002) found that adult survival and reproductive capacity were higher on A. platanoides than on Acer rubrum and Salix nigra.
+Ludwig et al. (2002) investigated oviposition under caged conditions, and insertion of first-instar larvae into potted trees as experimental methods for determining host potential; they showed that eggs are laid on, and larvae develop in, species which are not yet known to be hosts (e.g. Q. rubra).
+Morewood et al. (2003) showed in laboratory experiments that the number of oviposition sites and living larvae was significantly higher in sugar maple (A. saccharum) than on red maple (A. rubrum), green ash (F. pennsylvanica) or red oak (Q. rubra).

 Host Plants and Other Plants AffectedTop of page